SPF, DKIM, and DMARC explained

 The airports are the Internet Service Providers along his journey to his final destination – your customer’s mailbox.

 Successful email marketing goes beyond the design and content of your email campaign.
 If nobody receives your mail, then all that effort is for nothing.
-Did you know there’s a whole bunch of stuff going on in the background to get your mail to your subscriber’s inbox?

 Levels of authentication are taking place that help make email more secure.
-To get through the gates at the airport terminal of Internet Service Providers (ISPs), your email must pass a few authentication tests, and prove it’s sent by a legitimate sender.
+To get through the gates at the airport terminal of Internet Service Providers (ISPs), your email must pass a few authentication tests, and prove it’s being sent by a legitimate sender.

 The way this is done is with SPF, DKIM, and DMARC.

 What are DMARC, DKIM, and SPF?
 They are acronyms for text records that prove an email sender is who they say they are.
+Here’s what each one does.

 What is SPF?